Disqualified Driving Lawyer Central Coast

 For both suspended driving and driving whilst disqualified, for your first offence you can face a fine of up to $3300 and a six-month prison sentence.
 For a subsequent offence, you can face up to 12 months in prison.

-If the court has disqualified your license, you can apply to shorten or remove the disqualification.
+If you have been declared as a habitual offender, you can apply to shorten or remove the disqualification. you can apply to shorten or remove the disqualification.
 The court can do this if:

 • The disqualified driver makes the application via their legal representation